Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 - **String** - An ASCII encoded string.
 While in ASCII mode strings are stored as `name=string:value`.
 In Binary mode, strings are NULL terminated.

-- **Vec3** - A 3 component vector, mainly used to store positional data.
+- **Vec3** - A three component vector, mainly used to store positional data.
 The ASCII mode format is `name=vec3:1.0 1.0 1.0`.
-In Binary mode the tree components of the vector are stored in series.
+In Binary mode the three components of the vector are stored in a series of 12 bytes.

 - **Color** - A 32-bit color value stored as BGRA.
 In ASCII mode the color is stored as `name=color:255 255 255 255` while in Binary mode its just 4 raw bytes.

 - **Raw** - Raw binary data.
-In order to maintain readability, in ASCII mode this gets store as a hex encoded string such as `name=raw:63D15B07`.
+In order to maintain readability, in ASCII mode this gets stored as a hex encoded string such as `name=raw:63D15B07`.
 In Binary mode, only the data itself is stored, without any other info.
 Be aware that due to this you must know the size of the data beforehand.

 - **RawFloat** - An array of floats, mainly used to store bounding boxes.
 In ASCII mode, the floats are stored as `name=rawFloat:1.0 1.0 1.0 1.0 1.0 1.0`.
 In Binary mode the floats are stored in series as raw bytes.
 Same as with `Raw`, you must know the size of the array beforehand.